Cacti/plugin_flowview/README.md

 ## Required:

-First, make sure you have the plugin architecture installed.
+Before you start, with this version of Flowview, you have to ensure that you are at MariaDB 10.0.12+.
+Cacti has been shown to support MariaDB upto 14.x.
+MySQL 5.6+ is required, and it has been reported that Cacti work with MySQL 8.x, but this MySQL release was a major paradigm shift for Oracle.
+So, if you go there, be prepared for some extra love/hate in your relashionship, but many of the changes are very welcome.

-Then, Install just like any other plugin, just copy it into the plugin directory, and Use Console -> Plugin Mangement to Install and Enable.
+Then, Install flowview just like any other plugin, just copy it into the plugin directory, and Use Console -> Plugin Mangement to Install and Enable.

 This version of the flowview plugin no longer requires flowtools or